frenck/spook/documentation/labels.md

 ### Update a label

 Updates an existing label in your Home Assistant instance.
 Anything you leave out keeps the value it already has.
+Setting `description`, `icon` or `color` to `null` clears it.

+Note that leaving a field out is not the same as giving it an empty string: a `description: ""` sets the description to nothing at all, which is a change like any other.

 ```{list-table}
 :header-rows: 1